MO-PaDGAN: Reparameterizing Engineering Designs for Augmented Multi-objective Optimization: Experimental Results

 Figure~\ref{fig:airoil_opt_history} shows that, when using a MO-PaDGAN for parameterization, the hypervolume indicators are significantly higher than other parameterizations throughout the whole optimization process.
-The MO-PaDGAN achieves on average a 186\% improvement in the final hypervolume indicator compared to SVD, which is the second-best parameterization.
-Figure~\ref{fig:airfoil_pareto_pts} shows the union of solution sets obtained by ten optimization runs, which illustrates a notable gain in the performances of optimized MO-PaDGAN airfoils.
-We further obtain the non-dominated Pareto set for each parameterization given the points shown in Fig.~\ref{fig:airfoil_pareto_pts} and plot the shapes of airfoils in the Pareto sets in Fig.~\ref{fig:airfoil_pareto_airfoils}.
+This observation is consistent using either MOBO or MOEA as the optimizer.
+This is expected since the main contributor to MO-PaDGAN's exceptional optimization results is its ability as a parameterization to expand the design space towards high-performance regions, and this ability is independent of any downstream optimization solvers (\ie, optimization algorithm agnostic).
+The MO-PaDGAN achieves on average an over 180\% improvement in the final hypervolume indicator compared to the second-best parameterization.
+Figure~\ref{fig:airfoil_pareto_pts} shows the union of solution sets obtained by ten optimization runs, which illustrates a notable gain in the performances of optimized MO-PaDGAN airfoils, when optimizing using either MOBO or MOEA.
+We further obtain the non-dominated Pareto set for each parameterization given the points shown in Fig.~\ref{fig:airfoil_pareto_pts} and plot the shapes of airfoils in the Pareto sets in Figs.~\ref{fig:airfoil_pareto_airfoils_bo} and \ref{fig:airfoil_pareto_airfoils_ea}.
 It shows that solutions from MO-PaDGAN's Pareto set dominate all the solutions in other Pareto sets.
-To assess whether the optimized shapes are novel, \ie, different from any existing shapes (from the dataset), we compute the \textit{novelty indicator} for each optimized shape from Fig.~\ref{fig:airfoil_pareto_airfoils}.
+To assess whether the optimized shapes are novel, \ie, different from any existing shapes (from the dataset), we compute the \textit{novelty indicator} for each optimized shape from Figs.~\ref{fig:airfoil_pareto_airfoils_bo} and \ref{fig:airfoil_pareto_airfoils_ea}.
 Specifically, the novelty indicator is represented by the difference between each optimized shape and the most similar shape (\ie, the nearest neighbor) from the original dataset.
 While the difference can be measured with various metrics based on the specific application, in this experiment we use Hausdorff distance, which measures the distance between any two sets of airfoil surface points.
 The novelty indicators are shown in Fig.~\ref{fig:airfoil_pareto_novelty}.
 It shows that while GAN, as a generative model, can generate realistic designs which exhibit similar diversity as data, it is harder to discover novel solutions in design optimization, compared to SVD or FFD.
 In contract, also as a generative model, MO-PaDGAN can discover optimal solutions with much higher novelty.
 This shows that the solutions found on the trade-off front are far from the original dataset.
 Because by simultaneously modeling diversity and quality, MO-PaDGAN encourages high-performance designs to be diverse and hence expands the space of high-performance designs.